drwetter/testssl.sh/doc/testssl.1.md

 `--proxy <host>:<port>`    does the whole check via the specified HTTP proxy. `--proxy=auto` inherits the proxy setting from the environment.
 Proxying via IPv6 addresses is not possible.
 The hostname supplied will only be resolved to the first A record.
 Authentication to the proxy is not supported.
 In addition if you want lookups via proxy you can specify `DNS_VIA_PROXY=true`.

 `-6`       does (also) IPv6 checks.
-This works only with both a supporting openssl binary like the one supplied and IPv6 connectivity. testssl.sh does no connectivity checks for IPv6, it also cannot determine reliably whether the OpenSSL binary you are using has IPv6 support. `HAS_IPv6` is the respective enviroment variable.
+This works only with both a supporting openssl binary like the one supplied and IPv6 connectivity. testssl.sh does no connectivity checks for IPv6, it also cannot determine reliably whether the OpenSSL binary you are using has IPv6 support. `HAS_IPv6` is the respective environment variable.

 `--ssl-native`               instead of using a mixture of bash sockets and openssl s_client connects testssl.sh uses the latter only.
 This is at the moment faster but provides less accurate results, especially in the client simulation and if the openssl binary lacks cipher support.
 For TLS protocol checks and standard cipher lists and certain other checks you will see a warning if testssl.sh internally can tell if one check cannot be performed or will give you inaccurate results.
 For e.g. single cipher checks (`--each-cipher` and `--cipher-per-proto`) you might end up getting false negatives without a warning.